Your Academic Journey Includes a Seamless Entry into Medical School

 Reserve Your Seat in NSU’s D.O.
 Program

-Why Prepare for Medical School at NSU’s C.H.P.P.
+Why Prepare for Medical School in the M.S.
+F.I.M.S.
 Program?

 Direct Entry into D.O.

-Admission to NSU’s Doctor of Osteopathic Medicine (D.O.) program is guaranteed once you complete the certificate with a cumulative 3.6 GPA or higher and required MCAT score, or pass the guaranteed D.O. admissions interview.
+Admission to NSU’s Doctor of Osteopathic Medicine (D.O.) program is guaranteed once you complete year one or year two with a cumulative 3.6 GPA or higher and required MCAT score, or pass the guaranteed D.O. admissions interview.

 Medical School Immersion